The month of March heralds the coming of spring. And like the blooming flowers on the field, welcoming springtime should be very refreshing.

 During the rally, you’ll see different types of vintage cars by famous carmakers like Rolls-Royce, Buick, Renault, Le Zebre, and Ford.
 The showcased vintage cars and vehicles are those that were produced before 1928.
 And these vintage cars will roll along eight different scenic routes in Barcelona.

-This event is a fancy treat for the lovers of cars and engines.
-You can also try your luck in volunteering for the event.
+This event is a fancy treat for lovers of cars and engines.
+You can also try your luck by volunteering for the event.
 They accept volunteers that would want to work to make the event successful.